bbatsov/emacsredux/faq.md

 Just copy the snippet to some Emacs Lisp source buffer, place your cursor inside the snippet and press `C-M-x`.

-Alternative you can start an Elisp REPL using `M-x ielm` and paste the snippets there.
+Alternatively you can start an Elisp REPL using `M-x ielm` and paste the snippets there.